BernardBorio/txt_to_moodle/README.md

 ## Feedback
 To add general feedback for a question, place it like a normal answer, but put "#" instad of "*" or "-" before it.

-If you want to add a feedback for a specific answer, use "@" instead of "#" and place it right after the selected answer.
+If you want to add a feedback for a specific answer, use "@" instead of "#" and place it in a new line right after the selected answer.

+If you want to insert a feedback on multiple lines, write "\n" or go to a new line and write again the same symbol ("@" or "#") before the text.
 ___

 Look at the "input.txt" file to have an example.